 Robert Ulrich– Ulrich, Dawson, Kritzer Casting (GLEE, CSI, Supernatural)

 “I always refer actors to Michael Helms for their headshots.
 He’s even done mine!”

 G. Charles Wright – Barylski/Wright Casting (That 70s Show, The Middle, etc)

 More on Testimonial

-Specialized in ACTORS’ HEADSHOTS for 35 years -in Los Angeles, New York, Las Vegas & Tokyo.
+Specialized in CELEBRITIES’ HEADSHOTS for 35 years -in Los Angeles, New York, Las Vegas & Tokyo.

 If you are just starting out – a Commercial and Theatrical shot are all you need.

 A Theatrical head shot is usually more serious.
 It will be used to get you a Theatrical agent and for display when you work in the theatre.
 It can also be used on IMDB and any other web site where your photos and bio appear.

 Once you get an agent and start to audition, you will know what type of characters you generally are cast as or what your “type” might be.
 Then you can add more “looks” to your portfolio.

 If you are a model – or want to be a model – you will need a good head shot, a couple of full length or “body” shots, and perhaps a couple of “lifestyle” or commercial print type images.